 All objects in the Delphix API are "typed objects."
 All such objects have a

 type field that indicates the type of the object and its associated semantics.
-This allows for object inheritance and polymorphism without requiring separate APIs for each type, and allows generic client-specific semantic encoding and decoding without having to be aware of the context.
+This allows for object inheritance and polymorphism without requiring separate APIs for each type and allows generic client-specific semantic encoding and decoding without having to be aware of the context.
 This means that even APIs that operate only a specific type (such as the

 Group API) still require a type field to be specified as part of the input, and will continue to report the type of objects when listing or retrieving objects.
-This allows the APIs to evolve in a backwards-compatible fashion through the introduction of new types.
+This allows the APIs to evolve in a backward-compatible fashion through the introduction of new types.

 Certain "root" object types (groups, containers, sources, etc) have an associated API.
 This API is rooted at a particular point under